meister03/discord-cross-hosting/README.md

     const {Bridge} = require('discord-cross-hosting');

     const server = new Bridge({
-        port: 3333, //The Port of the Server
+        port: 4444, //The Port of the Server | Proxy Connection (Replit, Heroku) needs Port 443
         authToken: 'Your_auth_token_same_in_cluster.js',
         totalShards: 40, //The Total Shards of the Bot or 'auto'
         totalMachines: 2, //The Total Machines, where the Clusters will run